Logan Noise Study

 In May 2013 the Federal Aviation Administration (FAA) released the Environmental Assessment for the Boston-Logan International Airport Runway 33L Area Navigation (RNAV) Standard Instrument Departure (SID).
 The City of Cambridge submitted comments on this study which you can find here.

-If you have a question or concern about aviation-related noise at Boston Logan, please complete Massport’s on-line form.
+To issue a noise complaint online for aviation-related noise at Boston Logan, please complete Massport’s on-line form.
 First-time users will have to register on the portal before submitting their initial complaint.
 You may also call Massport’s Noise Complaint Line at 617/561-3333.
 This line is staffed by Massport’s Noise Abatement Office from 6:00 A. M. to 5:00 P. M. on business days.
 Calls during off hours, weekends and holidays, utilize an automated Noise report/message line for the Noise Abatement staff by calling 617/561-3333.

 For answers to some of Massport’s most frequently asked questions, please check out the Noise FAQ’s.
 You may also find it helpful to read about How Logan Operates.